nesl/ice40_examples/README.md

 Note for OSX: If you are having difficulties programming a project onto the FPGA with `make burn`, see the section below on UART transmission under the UART project.

 ## Example Projects List

+### blank
+This project does not do anything functional, but it serves as a starting point for creating your own projects.
+For convenience, the 8 LED outputs and hardware clock inputs are defined.

 ### blinky
 This is a simple project with a 32 bit 12 MHz counter.
 All 8 LEDs on the development board are used to illustrate binary counting on some of the higher bits in the counter.
 This is a good starting place to test that your Icestorm toolchain is up and running.